 You will need a playroom

+A house with a playroom is important when you move to the suburbs with kids.
 I really underestimated the need for a playroom.
 The ranch that we bought had a big eat-in next to the kitchen with space for a little play area at the side.
-I thought that was enough.
+I thought that little play area was enough.
 I was wrong!
 Don’t underestimate the need for a dedicated space for toys.
 If you don’t dedicate a space for your children’s toys then you will start seeing toys everywhere.
 There will be piles of toys in your kitchen, family room, living room, bedrooms, and hallways.
 The clutter of toys will take over your house.
 You will need a playroom to store all the toys.
 Most people use their basements as their playroom.
 However, if you don’t have a finished basement, you can designate a room in the house to use as a playroom.
 If your

 Mudrooms are Important